astronomer/astro-sdk/docs/astro/sql/operators/merge.rst

 Prerequisite
 ------------

-Merge operator internally run different SQL queries based on the databases and some databases only allow you to run these queries if there are constraints on columns specified in parameter ``target_conflict_columns``.
+Merge operator internally runs different SQL queries based on the databases and some databases only allow you to run these queries if there are constraints on columns specified in parameter ``target_conflict_columns``.
 Below is the list of databases and their constraint requirement.

 .. list-table::
    :widths: auto